 And especially The Beatles and their followers have ensured that both idioms in a piece of music can go together well.
 Since The Beatles, we have found it very normal that the church modes and the pentatonic approach go well together.
 This has enriched the pallet of western music.

-In my opinion, the essence of my essay boils down to the following: a reduced seventh chord does not always have to be dominant.
+In my opinion, the essence of my essay boils down to the following: a dominant 7 chord does not always have to be dominant.
 Thanks to The Beatles and the blues!